-If you’re a new, classified employee, you’ll be considered a probationary employee for your first 180 days of university employment as part of the selection and hiring process.
-This 180-day timeframe allows managers to assess whether your skills, performance, and dependability fit your position and merit continuation of university employment.
+If you are a new, classified employee, you’ll be considered a probationary employee for your first 180 days of university employment.
+This 180-day timeframe allows managers to assess whether your skills, performance, and conduct fit your position and merit continuation of university employment.

 - Familiarize yourself with work rules regarding the following:

 - Reporting to work in a regular and timely manner

 - Reporting sick leave use and other absences